RohanCP Web Hosting

 About the RohanCP Server

-RohanCP runs as a virtual machine on the Library's VMware cluster, running the CloudLinux operating system and cPanel web hosting using an Apache LAMP stack, consisting of Mariadb (MySQL), PHP 5.6, Apache with PHP-FPM, and Varnish.
+RohanCP runs as a virtual machine on the Library's VMware cluster, running the CloudLinux operating system (a CentOS-like interface) and cPanel web hosting using an Apache LAMP stack, consisting of Mariadb (MySQL), PHP 5.6, Apache with PHP-FPM, and Varnish.
 The VMware vSphere cluster is comprised of four Dell R630 servers, and is located in the UCO Data Center, EBA-111.
 A list of hosted website domains may be viewed here when on campus.

 The name RohanCP is a combination of ROHAN and cPanel.
 The name ROHAN is taken from the geographical area of J. R. R. Tolkien's Middle Earth saga "Lord of the Rings".
 ROHAN inhabitants were a nomadic and highly skilled equestrian people.